clux/probes.hugo/content/post/2022-04-01-baldurs-gate-rolling.md

 The reason for the discrepancy is simple: [stat floors based on races/class](https://rpg.stackexchange.com/questions/165377/how-do-baldurs-gate-and-baldurs-gate-2s-rolling-for-stats-actually-get-gene).

-These stat floors are quite significant in some cases, and actually push highly floored classes' means above the `75` cutoff even though it's 12 points above the mean of the original underlying distribution.
+These stat floors are insignificant in some cases, but highly significant in others.
+Some highly floored classes actually push the uncensored mean above the `75` cutoff even though it's a whole 12 points above the mean of the original underlying distribution.

+The floors for a some of the classes:

 - **fighter** mins: `STR=9`, rest `3`
 - **mage** mins: `INT=9`, rest `3`